Ocean cruising in Cuba

 Known for its other-worldly charm, the colourful, frantic and very welcoming country of Cuba is the land of rum, cigars and dancing.
 But away from the big cities it transforms into a country full of natural beauty.
-Beaches, verdant landscapes, waterfalls, rainforests and majestic mountain ranges await those who want to explore more of the island.
+Beaches, verdant landscapes, waterfalls, rainforests and majestic mountain ranges await those who want to explore more of the island on cruises to Cuba.
 Cuba may not have one of the most buoyant economies in the world, but it is rich in culture, colour and heritage.

 A cruise to this historic destination opens up a world made famous by Hemingway, Fidel Castro and Che Guevara.
 Currently served from the UK by Marella Cruises, Fred Olsen and Azamara, Cuba is the Caribbean island with a Latin American twist.
 A riot of colour, music, heritage and culture, visiting is like stepping back in time.
 One of the world’s last remaining socialist countries, Cuba’s fascinating history is just waiting to be explored, while its vivacious present is likely to charm you wholeheartedly.
 Chances are that when you think of Cuba, an image of Old Havana comes to mind.
 Founded in 1519 by the Spanish, its colourful architecture is both vibrant and beautiful – lookout for neoclassical and Baroque styles along its charming streets.
 Of course, Havana is also renowned for the vintage cars, which pepper every thoroughfare across this truly atmospheric locale.